John Hoskins Gifford

+Biography

 Gifford was the second son of William Gifford of Beaminster, Dorset, and Horsington, Somerset and his wife Mary Hoskins, daughter of John Hoskins of Beaminster.
 He matriculated at Wadham College, Oxford on 7 December 1710, aged 17, and was admitted at Middle Temple in 1710.
-In 1713 he succeeded to the family estates in Wiltshire and Somerset on the death of his brother Benjamin Gifford, M.P.
+In 1713, he succeeded to the family estates in Wiltshire and Somerset on the death of his brother Benjamin Gifford, M.P.